-Studs and duds from an exciting past 3 games from the Oilers
+Studs and duds from an exciting past 3 games for the Oilers

 The Oilers got off to a rough start, suffering a tough loss to Columbus and seeing superstar Connor McDavid sidelined, but their last two games showed resilience and potential, proving they still have what it takes to compete at a high level.